 - Have you thought about making work for and with specific groups, or handing over for those groups to make for others?
-For example, reminiscence games, gardening, and music activities can be incredibly beneficial people with dementia. - The community around Enabled By Design list things that make their lives better/more fun, from Wheelchair costume making, to hacks around everyday life to make tasks easier, better, and more simple. - there's a great blog on our site from Annie Bannister about making a sensory garden - Mencap have a good guide on welcoming people with a learning disability to your venue and communicating with people with a learning disability - Age UK wrote a great blog for us 'Five Top Tips for Making a Fun Palace With and For Older People' - Voluntary Arts also have some great resources including Events Checklist: disability and access, Creating a welcoming environment and Welcoming people with a learning disability
+Eg. reminiscence games, gardening, and music activities can be incredibly beneficial people with dementia. - We have a great blog from Annie Bannister about making a sensory garden - Mencap have a good guide on communicating with people with a learning disability - Age UK wrote a great blog for us 'Five Top Tips for Making a Fun Palace With and For Older People' - Voluntary Arts also have some great resources including Events Checklist: disability and access and Welcoming people with a learning disability

 One easy to adapt thing is your print - from signs to programme notes, often they're too wordy and using a tiny font.
 Think about where signs are placed, the font type and size in handouts and produce a large print version for those who might prefer or need it.
-Here's a quick guide from the Sensory Trust on font types and sizes here and some great resources on the Sign Design Society here
+Here's a quick guide from the Sensory Trust on font types and sizes here and some great resources on the Sign Design Society here funpalaces.co.uk

-There are standards that websites should follow, brilliantly summarised here by South Bank University, and small things can make a big difference - such as adding descriptions to key image's 'alt' tags so that screen readers can describe them.
+There are standards that websites should follow, brilliantly summarised here by South Bank University and small things can make a big difference - such as adding descriptions to key image's 'alt' tags so that screen readers can describe them.